 Despite the intangible benefits of being part of world's architectural history, the Habitat's apartments were initially fairly inexpensive.
 As recently as in the mid-1980's one could become an owner for a mere $50,000.
 Today, most units sell for over $1,000,000.

-Naturally, I am not suggesting you move into the building (although if you decide so do so, I'd certainly love to hear an insider's point of view).
+Naturally, I am not suggesting you move to the building (although if you decide so do so, I'd certainly love to hear an insider's point of view).
 But at the very least, the structure is worth looking at.
-The quick-and-dirty way to do so is simply to walk down Rue McGill in the Old Port, and observe it from directly across the Lachine Canal (the complex sits on its own peninsular, which is separated from Old Montreal by the canal).
+The quick-and-dirty way to do so is simply to walk down Rue McGill in the Old Port, and observe it from directly across Canal Lachine (the complex sits on its own peninsular which is separated from Old Montreal by the canal).
 The more thorough approach would involve visiting La Cité du Havre (a 10-minute bus ride).

 Moshe Safdie's thesis was called "A Case for City Living, A Study of Three Urban High Density Housing Systems for CommunityDevelopment".